Penny Tallents

 About me

-This can make it very difficult sometimes to understand what is wrong, to cope with feelings which can be overwhelming, or even to know how you feel.
-Perhaps you already have a good idea of what has gone wrong - for instance, if something deeply upsetting or traumatic has happened to you - but it can be hard to bear this and try to recover alone, and it doesn't always feel possible to share difficult feelings and experiences with the people in our lives, however close we are to them.
+It can be very difficult sometimes even to understand what is wrong.
+Maybe you have memories, stories and feelings that already paint a picture, but other experiences might be lost or unclear - perhaps they happened too long ago, or were too painful or confusing to remember, or there was nobody there to help you make sense of it.
+Even if you already have a good idea of what went wrong for you - for instance, if something deeply upsetting or traumatic has happened - it can be hard to bear this alone, and it doesn't always feel possible to share difficult feelings and experiences with the people in our lives, however close we are to them.

-We might talk about what is happening in the here-and-now of your life, or focus on important relationships and experiences from your past, and weave these together to create new understanding.
+During a session we might talk about what is happening in the here-and-now of your life, or focus on important relationships and experiences from your past, and weave these together to create new understanding.
 Another helpful place for us to focus might be our own relationship, because this can shed so much light on what you need from other people, and what kinds of things either help or get in the way when you try to make deeper connections.
 (If you are someone who likes to know the more technical names for things, I practice relational psychodynamic therapy - this means I am interested in relationships, feelings, and how our minds work, including the unconscious parts.)

 My experience is that this kind of therapy can help to relieve pain, deepen your trust and understanding of yourself, and enrich the ways you connect with other people.